mit-ai-studio/udiscovery/README.md

    - Ensures data quality and relevance

 4. **Data Engineer** (Data Ingestion)
-   - Prepares the selected dataset for analysis
+   - Downloads and prepares the selected dataset for analysis
    - Handles data formatting and structure
    - Ensures data is ready for candidate evaluation

-5. **Admissions Propensity Modeler** (Ranking Agent)
+5. **Graduate Program Application Probability Modeler** (Prospection Agent)
-   - Scores candidates against the ideal profile blueprint
+   - Estimates the probability that each candidate will apply to the graduate program
+   - Uses logistic regression and probabilistic modeling
+   - Provides structured output including:
+     - Predicted application probability (0.0-1.0)
+     - Propensity segment (high/medium/low)
+     - Key positive drivers (factors increasing application likelihood)
+     - Key negative drivers (factors decreasing application likelihood)
+     - Assumptions and warnings about predictions
-   - Ranks the top 10 most promising candidates
+   - Ranks the top 10 most promising candidates with detailed justifications

-   - Provides detailed justifications for each candidate's score and match
+### Synthetic Dataset Pipeline (3 Agents)

+For faster testing and development, UDiscovery also supports a streamlined pipeline using a local synthetic dataset:

+1. **University Strategy Analyst** (Trait Inferrer)
+   - Same as Kaggle pipeline - analyzes goals and creates candidate blueprint

+2. **Data Loader Agent**
+   - Loads and prepares the synthetic candidate dataset (`dataset/synt_prospec.csv`)
+   - Provides candidate profiles with fields including: experience, education, GPA, demographics, and more

+3. **Graduate Program Application Probability Modeler** (Prospection Agent)
+   - Same probability modeling as Kaggle pipeline
+   - Works with synthetic data structure to predict application probabilities

-The pipeline executes sequentially, with each agent building on the previous agent's output to produce a final ranked list of candidates with scores, backgrounds, and matching explanations.
+The pipeline executes sequentially, with each agent building on the previous agent's output to produce a final ranked list of candidates with application probabilities, backgrounds, and detailed matching explanations.

 ## Project Structure